 \subsection{CHIME/Pulsar}

 The CHIME/Pulsar backend can observe 10 sources at one time using digitally formed beams, and with continuous operation CHIME/Pulsar observes 400-500 known pulsars per day.
 The typical transit times lasts $\sim 10$ minutes, which is sufficient to enable pulsar timing and searching observations.
 Each of the instrument's 10 tied-array beams has a FWHM of $\sim 0.25^\circ$ at 800MHz.
-CHIME/Pulsar also operates in 3 capacities: fold, search and baseband modes. fold-mode is for pulsars with known ephemerides.
-Search mode records the total intensity and is the default for surveys and new candidates.
+CHIME/Pulsar also operates in 3 capacities: fold, search and baseband modes.
+Fold-mode is for phase folding pulsar spectra with known ephemerides. search-mode records the high time resolution spectra of the total intensity and is the default for surveys and new candidates.
+We note that search-mode data can be folded at a later time if required.
 To increase sensitivity in these two modes, we can coherently dedisperse the data up to a DM of $\sim$500\dmunits.
 Baseband mode is reserved for high time resolution and polarisation studies and records the raw beam-formed data stream.
 A thorough discussion of the CHIME/Pulsar system can be found in \cite{CHIME_Pulsar_2020}.

-In the this work, we use both search and fold-modes.
-Search mode has a time resolution of $327.68 \mu s$, greatly improving on CHIME/FRB detections and sensitivity.
-All new pulsar candidates start with search mode observations.
-Once detected, if the source is a conventional radio pulsar, it will be switched to fold-mode observations.
+In the this work, we use both search and fold-modes. search-mode has a time resolution of $327.68 \mu s$, greatly improving on CHIME/FRB detections and sensitivity.
+All new pulsar candidates start with search-mode observations.
+Once detected, if the source is a conventional radio pulsar and a period is identified, it will be switched to fold-mode observations.